Celebrating Diversity with Picture Books

-This very popular workshop has been well received at numerous conferences throughout British Columbia.
-Best suited to teaching and/or library professionals, Celebrating Diversity with Picture Books Workshop is ideal for conferences and pro-d environments.
+This very popular workshop has been well-received at numerous conferences throughout British Columbia.
+Best-suited to teaching and/or library professionals, Celebrating Diversity with Picture Books Workshop is ideal for conferences and professional development environments.

 Workshop attendees receive a comprehensive guide to all important content and an extensive book list featuring cover art, title, author/illustrator, ISBN codes and tags.
 If requested, certificates of attendance are available.

 For further information about my Celebrating Diversity with Picture Books Workshop, please send an email.